skip to Main Content

 The Berlin Prize Application

-The American Academy in Berlin is a nonprofit institute for advanced study in the arts, humanities, social sciences, and public policy.
-Its primary mission is to enhance the cultural and intellectual ties between the United States and Germany.
-Each year, following a rigorous selection process, the Academy awards roughly two dozen semester-long fellowships to outstanding US-based scholars, writers, visual artists, composers, and policy experts.
+The American Academy in Berlin is an independent, nonprofit institute for advanced study in the arts, humanities, social sciences, law, journalism, and public policy.
+Its primary mission is to strengthen the cultural and intellectual ties between the United States and Germany.
+Each year, following a rigorous selection process, the Academy awards roughly two dozen semester-long fellowships to individuals who demonstrate excellence in their respective fields.

 The Academy welcomes applications from a broad range of disciplines in the humanities, social sciences, law, journalism, and various areas of public policy.
-We also generally encourage projects that concern the future of democracy, technology and society (especially Artificial Intelligence), contemporary China, as well as climate change and sustainability.
-The Academy maintains dedicated fellowships for projects in American political economy, Jewish studies, and public health and biotechnology.
-Finally, while project proposals need not focus on topics related to Germany, candidates should explain how their projects would benefit from a residency in Berlin.
+We also generally encourage projects that address pressing issues of the day, such as the future of democracy, technology and society (especially Artificial Intelligence), contemporary China, as well as climate change and sustainability.
+Dedicated fellowships are also available to support projects in American political economy, Jewish studies, and public health and biotechnology.
+Finally, while project proposals need not focus on topics related to Germany, candidates should explain how a residency in Berlin would benefit their work.

-Berlin Prize fellows receive roundtrip airfare, accommodation at or near the Hans Arnhold Center, partial board, and the time and resources to pursue independent projects in a dynamic residential setting.
+Berlin Prize Fellows receive monthly stipends of $5000, roundtrip airfare, accommodation at or near the Hans Arnhold Center, partial board, access to in-house library services, and professional networking opportunities.
 Fellows present their work to audiences in and around Berlin via lectures, readings, public discussions, performances, and film screenings.
-Moreover, since part of the Academy’s mission concerns American-German public outreach, fellows should be willing to engage with pertinent German institutions and the press when requested.
-This combination of presentations and engagement form the core of the Academy’s public programming.
+They should also be willing to engage with relevant German institutions, organizations, and the media.
+These activities are integral to the Academy’s mission of fostering transatlantic dialogue.

-All candidates will receive notification of the competition outcome via email in late March 2025.
+All candidates will receive notification of the competition outcome via email in late March 2026.
+The Academy will announce the 2026-27 Berlin Prize recipients in May 2026.

 General Fellowship FAQs